 The term ‘charging order’ refers to an order that may be obtained against land that prevents a party dealing with or disposing of the property until all of the debts against the property are paid in full.

-The Construction Contracts Act 2002 expressly provides that a claimant may request approval from an adjudicator for the issue of a charging order in respect of the construction site owned by a respondent, or by an owner who is an associate of a respondent (as defined in s7 of the Act, ie a spouse, child, parent, partner or related body corporate) in the notice of adjudication.
+The Construction Contracts Act 2002 expressly provides that a claimant may request approval from an adjudicator for the issue of a charging order over the construction site owned by a respondent, or by an owner who is an associate of a respondent (as defined in s7 of the Act i.e. a spouse, child, parent, partner or related body corporate) in the Notice of Adjudication.

-It is important to note that an adjudicator does not have the ability to issue the charging order itself in respect of the construction site.
-It is only the Court that can issue a charging order upon application of the plaintiff for enforcement of the adjudicator’s determination by entry as a judgment under sections 73 – 76.
-If the adjudicator’s determination is entered as a judgment, the Registrar of the District Court must immediately issue a charging order in respect of the construction site.
+It is important to note that an adjudicator does not have the ability to issue the charging order itself in respect of a construction site.
+It is only the Court which can issue a charging order upon application of the plaintiff for enforcement of the Adjudicator’s Determination as a judgment under ss73 & 76

-In order to obtain approval for the issue of a charging order, a claimant must first, refer a dispute about whether an amount of money is payable by a respondent to adjudication, second, seek in the notice of adjudication, approval for the issue of a charging order in respect of the construction site owned by a respondent or a determination of a non-respondent owner’s liability where approval for the issue of a charging order is sought in respect of a construction site owned by an associate of the respondent, and third, ensure that the adjudicator is appointed by an Authorised Nominating Authority such as the Building Disputes Tribunal.
+In order to obtain the approval for the issue of a charging order, a claimant must first, refer a dispute about whether an amount of money is payable by a respondent to adjudication, secondly, seek in the Notice of Adjudication, approval for the issue of a charging order in respect of the construction site owned by a respondent or a determination of a non-respondent owner’s liability where approval for the issue of a charging order is sought in respect of a construction site owned by an associate of the respondent, and thirdly, ensure that the Adjudicator is appointed by an Authorised Nominating Authority such as the Building Disputes Tribunal.

-If a claimant has satisfied the criteria under which an adjudicator may approve the issue of a charging order, and the adjudicator has determined that the respondent is liable to make a payment to the claimant under the construction contract, the adjudicator must approve the issue of a charging order in respect of the construction site owned by the respondent or, if the adjudicator has determined that the owner is jointly and severally liable with the respondent to pay, the adjudicator must approve the issue of a charging order in respect of the construction site owned by the owner.
+If a claimant has satisfied the criteria under which an Adjudicator may approve the issue of a charging order and the Adjudicator has determined that the respondent is liable to make a payment to the claimant under the construction contract, the Adjudicator must approve the issue of a charging order in respect of the construction site owned by the respondent and if the Adjudicator has determined that the owner is jointly and severally liable with the respondent to pay, the Adjudicator must approve the issue of a charging order in respect of the construction site owned by the owner.